taskcluster/ec2-manager/README.md

 When a new instance is found which does not exist in the state database, we should look up its information and check if the spot request is fulfilled, and if not mark it as such

 ### State Database
-This component will be a JS object which the Rest API and Queue Listener can call into.
-It will provide the following methods

-  * `setInstanceState(instanceId, state)`
-  * `getInstanceState(instanceId)`
-  * `setSpotRequestState(spotInstanceRequestId, state)`

 The database will be stored in Postgres and has tables described in this repository at `sql/create-db.sql`

 #### Instances Table